-In our strong commitment to keeping our community members and SEC staff safe during the COVID-19 pandemic, we have made the difficult decision to pause in-person tours of the Sustainability Experience Center this year.
-During this time we will be eagerly offering a variety of outreach and programming opportunities to help you stay in touch with the importance of sustainable practices in our education, research, advocacy, and daily living.
+In our strong commitment to keeping our community members and SEC staff safe during the COVID-19 pandemic, we have made the decision to limit in-person tours of the Sustainability Experience Center to Penn State affiliated groups.
+During this time we will be eagerly offering the public a variety of outreach and programming opportunities to help you stay in touch with the importance of sustainable practices in our education, research, advocacy, and daily living.

 The nine-acre Sustainability Experience Center, coordinated by the Sustainability Institute, lies on the edge of Penn State’s University Park campus and provides a living laboratory for students, faculty, and the community to research and learn about sustainability.
 The site provides an ideal location to explore food, energy, water, land and community systems.
 The site is home to the campus Community Garden and five ongoing research and outreach projects hosted by various departments and colleges in the university.

 The Eco-Machine™, an ecological treatment system that can purify wastewater while producing biofuels and valuable agricultural products is a joint gift of the Classes of 2000 and 1950.
 The system uses bacteria and plants to purify wastewater, making it safe to be released back into the environment or used for irrigation.
 At the same time, recent research at the site has found that the aquatic plant duckweed can also be supported within this system.
 Duckweed is rich in protein and contains all the essential amino acids, making it a possible food source for both people and livestock and also a potent agricultural soil amendment that can replace or offset conventional fertilizers while producing much less nutrient runoff.